 My name is Brandon Killby and I am a senior at the University of Mount Union.
-I have been in Mount Union’s Japanese program since I started as a freshman.
-Having a background forged in high school of the language, I felt prepared to face the challenges of University’s program.
-During my freshman year I also enrolled in the Honors in the major program and will complete this part of the program next semester, with my thesis project.
+I have been in Mount Union’s Japanese major program since I started as a freshman.
+Having a background forged in high school of the language, I felt prepared to face the challenges of the University’s program.
+During my freshman year I also enrolled in the Honors in the Major program and will complete this part of the program next semester with my thesis project.
 Every year in the program seemed like a new adventure to explore and connect with.
 I have met some of the best people and lifelong friends from all over the world thanks to this program.

 Last Semester I was finally able to study abroad in Japan.
 I went to 関西外国語大学 (Kansai Gaidai) in 大阪(Osaka) Japan.
-This experience was one of the best and most inspiring chances I have ever had the chance of taking.
-The college is located on the suburbs of Osaka, a major city in the southern part of the main island.
-However, just a train ride away was the cities of Osaka, Nara, or Kyoto, at a very cheap price.
+This experience was one of the best and most inspiring opportunities I have ever had.
+The University is located in the suburbs of Osaka, a major city in the southern part of the main island of Japan.
+However, just a short train ride away were the cities of Osaka, Nara, and Kyoto, at a very cheap price.
 I really enjoyed my time in the Osaka area, and have made some life-long friends.
 I also did my share of exploring Japan’s beautiful landscapes and national treasures.

 While in Japan, I took my study abroad experience and coursework seriously and my hard work was rewarded.
 I tested into one of the highest Japanese classes there, and I studyed vigorously for the Japanese Language Proficiency Test.
 It turns out my hard work paid off, I passed the N2 Japanese Language Proficiency Test and this year I am trying really hard for the N1 test which is the highest level of proficiency you can obtain in Japanese language proficiency.